 Hot!
 Hot!
 Hot!
 We purchased a B.I.R.G. one-day train/metro/bus pass (12Euro) and took a train from the port to Rome on our own, because we have been to Rome a couple times already, there really were no must-sees for us.
 Vincent even contemplated staying on the ship for the day.

 Next to the church is a building housing the Holy Stairs (Scala Santa), supposedly to have been walked on by Jesus.
-If you have seen videos of pilgrims ascending the stairs on their knees in Rome, it was in here.
+If you have seen videos of pilgrims ascending a staircase on their knees in Rome, it was in here.

 We had dinner at the Terrace Cafe (sushi/sashimi and grilled lobster tail with white rice and steamed vegetable), and shared a table with a retired Canadian farmer couple just outside of Calgary.
 They are a few years younger than us, had sold their farm and are enjoying traveling the world.